isabelsmalley/DND/Adventure Time DND/Pages/flame person.md

 Enhance or reduce light produced by flame to cast a light in a 10-5ft radius
 # *Language*
 Can speak, read and write Common
-Can only speak Ancient flamion (*read and write come with scribe or scholar background*)
+/nCan only speak Ancient flamion (*read and write come with scribe or scholar background*)